 - Make sure their emotional needs are met.
 Now, this one isn’t found in any “self-help” guides, but personally I found this very important in my own study as well as when tutoring.
 If your child is upset or angry, forcing them to study is only going to make the whole experience negative.
 Likewise your emotional state is important too.
 If you are calm, cheerful, and patient, it will help encourage your child and be enjoyable for both of you.
 On the other hand being stressed, bored, and frustrated with them will be more damaging than helpful.
 If study becomes a battlefield, it is time for both of you to take a break and change tactics.

 - Try to make studying a fun and exciting challenge they can “win.”
 This last one can be tricky, but if you get it right, it will make all the difference.
 It is stressful trying to force our kids of any age to do anything, and the best tactic is to try and put a new perspective on it.
 Try telling your children how awesome it is they get to study algebra in their pajamas!
 Make up a check list of to-do tasks, letting them tick them off as they go, and reward them for a completed list.
 Maybe if your child is really struggling to maintain focus, you can implement a break reward system.
 Every completed study session gets them a set amount of time on the Playstation, or a trip to the park on their bike, or whatever works for them.
 When the goals are easily defined, achievable, and rewarded, the entire experience will become more positive for both of you.

 Did you find these tips helpful?
-Or maybe you have some tips of your own that you would like to share?
-Head on over to our Facebook group and share them with us.
+Or maybe you have some tips of your own?
+Share them with us in the comments below.